 As the National Museum of American History celebrates 55 years in 2019, it is nearing the end of a massive reinvention of itself that is helping the museum meet these daunting challenges.
 I can tell you that a visit to the National Museum of American History today is a more penetrating, fun, and interesting experience than it ever was before.

 In Flag Hall is the museum’s star (or should I say “starred”?) attraction: the original Star-Spangled Banner.
-This 30 by 34-foot wool and cotton flag is the very one that Francis Scott Key spied at dawn on September 14, 1814, flying above Fort McHenry in Baltimore’s harbor, signifying an American victory over the British during the War of 1812.
-Key memorialized that moment in a song, which became the country’s official National Anthem in 1931.
-The threadbare 202-year-old treasure is on view behind a window in an environmentally controlled chamber; terrific, interactive displays bring to life the significance and grandeur of this important artifact.
+This 30[ts]34-foot wool and cotton flag is the very one that Francis Scott Key spied at dawn on September 14, 1814, flying above Fort McHenry in Baltimore’s harbor, signifying an American victory over the British during the War of 1812.
+Key memorialized that moment in a song that became the country’s official National Anthem in 1931.
+The threadbare 205-year-old treasure is on view behind a window in an environmentally controlled chamber; terrific, interactive displays bring to life the significance and grandeur of this important artifact.